 “As their agent, you don’t always know what a client is going through,” explains Michael, who asked not to be fully identified since the training is not offered company-wide.

-Michael believes agents educated in aging sensitivity are better able to meet their older clients' needs and improve their sales techniques.
-He says small improvement can make a big difference for seniors.
-For instance printed materials should be on a white background with large-font, black letters to be more readable for an older person.
-Wider pens make it easier for seniors to hold and write.
-And leaving materials with a complete summary of the services discussed means potential clients who are older don't have to rely on their memory.
-And there are other, more subtle changes that Michael says insurance agents can make: look directly at the client, instead of turning their head or looking down – since older folks often resort to lip-reading to fill in any bits of information they may have missed.
+Michael believes agents educated in aging sensitivity are better able to meet their older clients’ needs and improve their sales techniques.
+He says small improvements can make a big difference for seniors.
+For instance, printed materials should consist of large, black font on a white background to improve readability for older individuals.
+Thicker pens make it easier for seniors to hold and write.
+Providing a complete summary of the services discussed when they leave means potential clients don’t have to rely on their memory alone to make decisions.
+Another more subtle change that Michael says people can make is looking directly at the client, instead of turning their head or looking down.
+Older individuals who are hard of hearing often resort to lip-reading to fill in any bits of information they may have missed.

 Although difficult to quantify with a dollar amount, Michael thinks his aging sensitivity training is paying off.
-Agents gain an appreciation for the special needs of older adults, and those seniors are glad to have someone who understands them.
-"It seems the visits are more meaningful and people stay longer and that translates to more business," Michael states.
+Agents gain an appreciation for the special needs of older adults, and senior clients are glad to work with someone who understands them.
+“It seems the visits are more meaningful and people stay longer and that translates to more business,” Michael states.

 As older adults age and are in greater need of healthcare services, aging sensitivity training is nearly a necessity.
-Brookdale Living, which provides housing, assisted living and skilled nursing at 650 communities across the United States, has been using Maxwell's aging sensitivity training kits for more than a decade.
-The training is mandatory for every manager and staff member who deals with older adults.
+Brookdale Senior Living, which provides housing, assisted living and skilled nursing at 1,052 communities across the United States, has been using Maxwell’s training kits for more than a decade.
+The training is mandatory for every manager and staff member who interacts with older adults.

-"Workers can experience having the maladies some residents have and better understand how they affect daily activities like sorting pills or trying to sew," says Ann Bonneau, a divisional learning and development manager for Brookdale Living.
-"I think people hear about what happens when you age, but are surprised at how limiting it becomes.
-We're hoping it makes a significant impact for employees to understand the aging process."
+“Workers can experience having the maladies some residents have and better understand how they affect daily activities like sorting pills or trying to sew,” says Ann Bonneau, a divisional learning and development manager for Brookdale.
+“I think people hear about what happens when you age but are very surprised at how limiting it becomes.
+We’re hoping the training makes a significant impact on employees and their understanding of the aging process.”

 Not only do healthcare workers use the aging sensitivity training at Brookdale Living, but in some locations customer service representatives and interior designers use the training so they can better serve and understand clients.

 Regardless of the industry, providing aging sensitivity training to employees sets them up for success.
-And with older Americans becoming a larger and more influential part of our population, knowing how to treat them will become essential.
+And with older Americans becoming a larger and more influential part of our population, knowing how to work with them will become essential.